Welcome to Carlow College, St. Patrick's International!

 Learn more about the options available to you!

 Once an application is received, the application will be forwarded to the relevant Programme Director and assessed.
 If the application makes it through this pre-screening process, the applicant will be invited to a virtual interview conducted via Microsoft Teams; the interview will be conducted by the International Officer and the relevant Programme Director.
 For transparency purposes, the relevant Programme Director and the International Officer will complete separate Interview Marking Forms.
-If the Programme has a maths entry requirement, the applicant will need to sit a recognised Maths Assessment Exam.

 How to Apply